RS-DAT/JupyterDaskOnSLURM/README.md

 ## Examples

-* See [this repository](https://github.com/RS-DAT/JupyterDask-Examples) for some examples using the described deployment!
+See [this repository](https://github.com/RS-DAT/JupyterDask-Examples) for some examples that make use of this deployment.

 ## Resources